HERA-Team/hera_tape/doc/parallelify.20170128.feature.md

   1. review code
   2. document proposed fix
   3. refactored tape_archive_md5
-  4. check if Changer.tape_archive_md5 uses only one drive
+  4. check if Changer.tape_archive_md5 uses only one drive - it is agnostic if the tapes are already loaded
-  5. debug proposed fix
+  5. debug proposed fix - proposed creating new dump routine, so updates don't break current running code

 ## todo
   5. integrate code fix